 Keeping up with the complex, ever-changing reporting requirements, businesses get dozens of requests in a single day to process.
-For than, it is more common now to incorporate an automated KYC/AML system, that is be quick to filter out illegible legal entities screening them against multiple databases, maintaining the corporate records of all transactions, reports and audits.
+Therefore, it is more common now to incorporate an automated KYC/AML system, that is quick to filter out illegible legal entities screening them against multiple databases, maintaining the corporate records of all transactions, reports, and audits.

-With access to multiple international and local sources KYC solution checks legal entities’ business names and foreign authorizations, special licenses and permits, and documents for maintaining tax status
+With access to multiple international and local sources, a KYC solution checks legal entities’ business names and foreign authorizations, special licenses and permits, and documents for maintaining tax status.